At home with Airtasker: The start-up's CTO Paul Keen on building for hypergrowth

 Fire hose of opportunity

-The sheer numbers of jobs posted on the site – 80,000 in the last month alone – has meant the presentation of ads and related alerts now need to change.
+The sheer numbers of jobs posted on the site – 80,000 in the last month alone – has meant the presentation of ads and related alerts now needs to change.

 “The discoverability of our platform becomes much, much harder,” Keen says, comparing the necessary changes to those made to Twitter's newsfeed of five years ago.